-An introduction to the basic terminology and concepts of traditional grammar, including analysis of parts of speech, phrases, clauses and verb transformation.
+An introduction to the basic terminology and concepts of traditional grammar, including analysis of parts of speech, phrases, clauses, and verb transformation.
 No foreign language is required.
 Pass/Not Pass only.

-Credit hours: 1 Lecture contact hours: 1 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 1 1 0 Upon demand